mssm199996/symbolic-equation-solver/README.md

 # symbolic-equation-solver
-A genetic programming application to solve linear and quadratic equations symboliclly
+A genetic programming application to solve linear and quadratic equations symbolically

 # Running process: